neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 The functions upload_project_dir_or_file() or download_project_dir_or_file() can be used to transfer a particular, individual file or folder.
-The path to the file / folder, either full or relative to the project top level folder, should be input.
+The path to the file / folder, either full or relative to the project top level directory, should be input.

 ## Logging

-Detailed logs of all configuration changes, folder creation and data transfers are logged to a .datashuttle folder in the local project folder.
+Detailed logs of all configuration changes, directory creation and data transfers are logged to a .datashuttle directory in the local project directory.
 These logs are named with the command (e.g. make_config_file), date and time of creation.

 ## Convenience Functions